 For them, is it about the named designer at the helm of their design firm (as it once was when they were smaller)?
 Or as the firm grows, how and why and when does it become something more than that?
 What is the brand?
 Is it a person or something else?

 I’ll be honest, I didn’t have a great answer because this strikes to the very heart of my muddle… but an interesting conversation ensued during which I mentioned an article I had recently read titled Are You an Artist or an Entrepreneur?
-(Apologies for the lack of a link – I tried to find it, but can’t — which is good because hopefully its stupid premise won’t send any other creative entrepreneurs into the same tailspin that it sent me).
+(Apologies for the lack of a link – I tried to find it, but can’t — but this is actually good because the article had a stupid premise, but it sucked me in and sent me into tailspin – you should avoid it).
 I was explaining how I struggled with the same (especially after reading the article – the gist of which was that you aren’t an entrepreneur if you aren’t some sort of Mark Cuban type who builds business for the sake of building businesses, and somehow if you care about the business, and would only build a certain type of business then you are too emotionally attached to it and then you are only an artist – and the implication was that ‘artist’ was not as desirable as ‘entrepreneur’.
 Stupid right?!)
 Nonetheless it took me a few days of trying to justify that I am, in many ways, both and neither, when finally my husband pointed out that perhaps my tailspin was needless, and I could just write the article off as being stupid and lacking any sort of insightful value, despite the provocative title – which is exactly what I have now done.
 But telling this story led to an interesting comment from my colleague that involved the term ‘Lifestyle Business’.
 There is was – thrown out in the conversation – a term I had never heard and didn’t, at-first, understand.

 This term and concept held the same foreignness and revelatory nature as the idea of eating salad before dessert, or using baby powder as a quick dry shampoo – It has changed everything for me.